Canon G7 X vs Panasonic GX85

 - More compact: Is smaller (103x60mm vs 122x71mm) and thus needs less room in the bag.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in September 2014).

-Arguments in favor of the Panasonic Lumix DMC-GX85:
+Advantages of the Panasonic Lumix DMC-GX85:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.